azoth-lang/azoth.language.reference/src/generics.md

 ## Default Constraints

-By default, a generic type parameter does not allow `move` types and `ref` types.
+By default, a generic type parameter does not allow `move` types.

-## Allowing Move and Variable Reference Types
+## Allowing Move Types

 A constraint like `where T: move` would imply that `T` *must* be a move type.
-Likewise, `where T: ref` implies that `T` must be a ref type.
-Indeed, `where T: ref struct` is the syntax for declaring that a type parameter must be a ref struct type.

-Instead, the keyword is placed before the type name (e.g. `where move T` or `where ref T`).
-This indicates that the type variable has the `move` or `ref` limitations applied to it.
+Instead, the keyword is placed before the type name (e.g. `where move T`).
+This indicates that the type variable has the `move` limitations applied to it.
 Since it has those limitations enforced, it can then accept types that require those limitations.
 However, it does not require that the type be that.

 ## Constraints